Scerutti/Scerutti/README.md

 ###

-<p align="left">Actualmente Full-Stack Developer en Proguide, contribuyendo con soluciones innovadoras en proyectos de IA y aplicaciones web.<br>Experiencia en React, Next.js, Node.js, TypeScript, NestJS y MongoDB.<br>Mentor y tutor en desarrollo web, ayudando a estudiantes a alcanzar sus metas.<br><br>📂 Proyectos destacados:<br><br>Funciones Básicas: Librería npm con utilidades en TypeScript.<br>Auth Login: Sistema de autenticación robusto.<br>Task-List App: Herramienta para organizar tareas con Redux y TypeScript.<br><br>💡 Siempre aprendiendo, experimentando y buscando mejorar.
-Si tienes un proyecto emocionante, ¡charlemos! 😊</p>
+<p align="left">Currently Full-Stack Developer at Proguide, contributing with innovative solutions in AI projects and web applications.<br>Experience in React, Next.js, Node.js, TypeScript, NestJS and MongoDB.<br>Mentor and tutor in web development, helping students to reach their goals.<br><br>📂 Featured Projects:<br><br>Basic Functions: npm library with TypeScript utilities.<br>Auth Login: Robust authentication system.<br>Task-List App: Tool to organize tasks with Redux and TypeScript.<br><br>💡 Always learning, experimenting and looking to improve.
+If you have an exciting project, let's chat! 😊</p>

 ###